HPMortys/Test1/README.md

 ## Intoduction

    Optical character recognition or optical character reader (OCR) is the  conversion of images of typed, handwritten or printed text into machine-encoded text, whether from a scanned document, a photo of a document, a scene-photo (for example the text on signs and billboards in a landscape photo) or from subtitle text superimposed on an image.
+   The aim of this project is creating the web application, where user can upload theirs images, and get images with detected and recognised text.

 ## Getting Started